So Far So Good (The Chainsmokers album)

-This album was preceded by singles, "High" and "iPad" as well as the promotional single "Riptide".
+This album was preceded by singles, "High", "iPad", and "Riptide".
 The former peaked at number 57 on the Billboard Hot 100, while the latter two debuted at number six and number nine on the Billboard Hot Dance/Electronic Songs chart respectively.
+"High" and "I Love U" were pushed to US Pop radio.

-On October 21, 2022, a remixed version of the album titled So Far So Good (lofi remixes) was released with lo-fi renditions of all of the standard edition tracks.
+On October 21, 2022, a remixed version of the album, titled So Far So Good (Lofi Remixes), was released with lo-fi renditions of all of the standard edition tracks.

 Background

 The creation process for So Far So Good began after the Chainsmokers' 2019 tour, with the duo recording vlogs of them making the album and the process.
 The project was made under vastly different circumstances than much of their past work.
 Whereas the duo often built albums while on the road, releasing one track at a time between tour stops, at the end of 2019 they announced they were going on an extended hiatus to give themselves time to focus on just recording music.
 The production process for So Far So Good began on the North Shore of Oahu, Hawaii a few weeks after the World War Joy tour ended.
 Taggart and Pall rented a house with the electronic producer Whethan, Ian Kirkpatrick and Emily Warren to work on the album.
 Work continued during writing retreats in Joshua Tree, California, New York and London, with the duo assembling, then discarding, lyrics and production elements hundreds of times.
 "To me, these songs sound like they took two years to make," said their manager Alpert.
 They also did an interview with Zane Lowe on Apple Music, where they talked about mental health struggles and how the album came together.

 On May 17, 2022, the Chainsmokers distributed 5,000 NFTs that give rights to streaming royalties from So Far So Good.

 On June 8, 2022, The Chainsmokers via Twitter announced a new song, "The Fall", a collaboration with Ship Wrek.
 The song was added to the album on June 10, as So Far So Good (+ The Fall).
 On July 1, 2022, the duo released "Why Can't You Wait", a collaboration with Bob Moses.
 The song, along with "The Fall", was added to a reissue of the album subtitled (+ Why Can't You Wait).
 On July 22, 2022, the duo released "Time Bomb".
 The song, along with both "The Fall" and "Why Can't You Wait", was added to a reissue of the album subtitled (+ Time Bomb).